 At the age of 68, Mount Snow’s energetic founder, who is often compared to Walt Disney, passes away.
 Walt’s many accolades include the 1978 Sherman Adams Award, which is annually presented to an individual from the East who has significantly contributed to the ski industry.
 He was inducted into the National Ski Hall of Fame in 1987.

 A new base lodge addition, which extends over the site of the outdoor pool, increases space by 33% and includes the Midstation Bar, deck and food outlet.
 The Yankee Clipper Quad (now the Grand Summit Express) cuts travel time to the summit from 16 to 8 minutes, and increases summit lift capacity by 46%.

 1990 – Sunbrook Expands

 Sunbrook gets six new trails, a quad chairlift and snowmaking.
 On March 3, 1991, the Sunbrook trail “Thanks Walt” is dedicated, in memory of Mount Snow’s extraordinary founder.

 1991 – Haystack Joins Mount Snow

 Haystack Mountain, which opened for skiing in 1964, files for Chapter 11 bankruptcy.
 Mount Snow signs a three-year lease to operate the mountain; the two resorts are connected via a shuttle bus.

 1992 – Un Blanco Gulch

-The first snowboard park in the East is established at Mount Snow.
-Named by snowboarders themselves, Un Blanco Gulch features jumps, a half-pipe, quarter hits, spines, wedges, banked turns and a buried van.
+The first “snowboard park” in the East is established at Mount Snow.
+Named by snowboarders themselves, Un Blanco Gulch features jumps, a half-pipe, quarter pipes, spines, wedges, banked turns and even a buried van.
 This was the beginning of Mount Snow being at the forefront of freestyle terrain progression in the ski industry.

 1993-94 – Killington & Mount Snow Unite